timbiles/vanillaJS-assignment/Part1/README.md

 In this project, we will continue to work using vanilla Javascript to manipulate the DOM.

-## Setup

-Fork and clone this repository and open the folder in your code editor.
-You can use live-server to see real-time changes from your code in the browser.

 ## Step 1

 ### Summary